rgyoung6/DBTCShiny/README.md

 The only argument necessary for this function is the location of a file in the folder with all of the files that are wanting to be combined.

 ### Output
-Two files, a CombineTaxaReduced.TSV result file and a CombineTaxaReduced.txt run summary file are generated from this function.
+Two files, a CombineTaxaReduced.tsv result file and a CombineTaxaReduced.txt run summary file are generated from this function.
 The result file contains presence/absence data in a matrix that associates the data with samples, taxa, and molecular marker.
 The column headers in the results file includes the following, superkingdom, phylum, class, order, family, genus, species, markers(n number of columns), samples (n number).

 ### Intrepretation
 There is no specific unique intrepretation for this file.